Rajakavitha1/testing_gitbook/installation.md

    helm repo update seldon-charts
    ```

 1. Create a YAML file to specify the initial configuration.
-For example, create the `deploy-values` file.
+For example, create the `install-values` file.
 Use your preferred text editor to create and save the file with the following content:
    ```yaml
    image:
      image: seldonio/seldon-deploy-server:2.3.1